intervene-EU-H2020/flagship/README.md

 * In each step, I have highlighted what parts of the scripts need to be adjusted.

-* There are likely to be errors in the scripts.
-As and when they pop up, please let me know on slack and I can amend.
+* If there are errors in the scripts please let me (Bradley Jermy) know on slack and I can amend.

 ### Step 1: Download Adjusted Summary Statistics